Vadilonga/svelte-tailwind-keycloak/README.md

 - setup the password for the user previously created.
 - try to login in your svelte app.

   #### ⚠️ ONLY IN DEV ENVIRONMENT ⚠️

-  In client creation remember to setup the "Root URL" (example: http://localhost:8080/*), the "Valid redirect URIs" (example: *), the "Web origins" (example: *).
+  In client creation remember to setup the "Root URL" (example: http://localhost:8080/*), the "Valid redirect URIs" (example: *), the "Web origins" (example: *), the "Valid post logout redirect URIs" (example: *)